 Saint Louis University and its faculty are committed to supporting our students and seeking an environment that is free of bias, discrimination, and harassment.
-If you have encountered any form of sexual harassment, including sexual assault, stalking, domestic or dating violence, we encourage you to report this to the University.
+If you have encountered any form of discrimination on the basis of sex, including sexual harassment, sexual assault, stalking, domestic or dating violence, we encourage you to report this to the University.
+Discrimination on the basis of sex includes discrimination on the basis of assigned sex at birth, sex characteristics, pregnancy and pregnancy related conditions, sexual orientation and gender identity.
 If you speak with a faculty member about an incident that involves a Title IX matter, that faculty member must notify SLU's Title IX Coordinator that you shared an experience relating to Title IX.
 This is true even if you ask the faculty member not to disclose the incident.
 The Title IX Coordinator will then be available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.